Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Numerical illustration

 The search directions at each iteration in GD and RNM are given by

-and the step sizes are all determined by Armijo backtracking line search \cref{eq:Armijo_rule} with the same parameters $\alpha$ and $\beta$ for the sake of fairness.
+and the step sizes are all determined by Armijo backtracking line search \eqref{eq:Armijo_rule} with the same parameters $\alpha$ and $\beta$ for the sake of fairness.
 The parameters shown above and in Section~\ref{sec:RSRNM_algorithm} are fixed as follows:

-We test the methods on internet advertisements dataset from UCI repository\cite{Dua:2019} that is processed so that the number of instances is 600($=m$) and the number of data attributes is 1500($=n$), and the results until the stop condition $\norm{\nabla f(w_k)}<10^{-7}$ is satisfied are shown in \cref{fig:RSRNM_result,fig:RSRNM_result_welsch}.
+We test the methods on internet advertisements dataset from UCI repository \cite{Dua:2019} that is processed so that the number of instances is 600($=m$) and the number of data attributes is 1500($=n$), and the results, until the stop condition $\norm{\nabla f(w_k)}<10^{-4}$ is satisfied, are shown in \Cref{fig:RSRNM_result1,fig:RSRNM_result2,fig:RSRNM_result3,fig:RSRNM_result4}.
 Our first observation is that RS-RNM converges faster than GD.
-GD does not require the calculation of hessian or its inverse, making the time per iteration small, however, it usually needs a large number of iterations, resulting in slow convergence.
+GD does not require the calculation of Hessian or its inverse, making the time per iteration small.
+However, it usually needs a large number of iterations, resulting in slow convergence.
 Next, we look at the comparison between RNM and RS-RNM.
-From \cref{fig:RSRNM_result,fig:RSRNM_result_welsch}(a)(b), we see that RNM has the same or a larger decrease in the function value in one iteration than RS-RNM, and it takes fewer iterations to converge.
+From \Cref{fig:RSRNM_result1,fig:RSRNM_result2}, we see that RNM has the same or a larger decrease in the function value in one iteration than RS-RNM, and it takes fewer iterations to converge.
 This is possibly due to the fact that RNM determines the search direction in full-dimensional space.
 In particular, it should be mentioned that RNM converges rapidly from a certain point on, as it is shown that RNM has a super-linear rate of convergence near a local optimal solution.
-However, as shown in \cref{fig:RSRNM_result,fig:RSRNM_result_welsch}(c)(d), since RNM takes a long time to get close to the local solution along with the heavy calculation of the full regularized Hessian, RS-RNM results in faster convergence than RNM.
+However, as shown in \Cref{fig:RSRNM_result3,fig:RSRNM_result4}, since RNM takes a long time to get close to the local solution due to the heavy calculation of the full regularized Hessian, RS-RNM results in faster convergence than RNM. {We also confirm on \Cref{fig:RSRNM_result2} that for small dimensions $s=100,200$ a linear convergence rate seems to be achieved.
+However for $s=400$ it seems that the method converges super-linearly. }